primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

         classes which service a specific DBAPI on top of a specific database engine; for example, the :func:`.create_engine` URL ``postgresql+psycopg2://@localhost/test``
-        refers to the :mod:`psycopg2 <.postgresql.psycopg2>`
+        refers to the :mod:`psycopg2 <sqlalchemy.dialects.postgresql.psycopg2>`
         DBAPI/dialect combination, whereas the URL ``mysql+mysqldb://@localhost/test``
-        refers to the :mod:`MySQL for Python <.mysql.mysqldb>` DBAPI DBAPI/dialect combination.
+        refers to the :mod:`MySQL for Python <sqlalchemy.dialects.mysql.mysqldb>` DBAPI/dialect combination.

         .. seealso::